- Is there a charge for using BoB National?

 Yes.
 You can search through all the playlists in BoB National that have not been made private.
 You can do this via the search box - there is a button to search playlists.

 To record a programme you must be logged into BoB National.
 Standard users are limited to five new recording requests per day.
 To set up a new recording you can access the calendar using the “programme guide” link.
 You can scroll forwards through the calendar to look for future recordings or go backwards to access the buffer.
 Or you can use the search bar to look for programmes using keywords.
-Filter the results to “waiting for broadcast” to show future broadcasts only.
+Filter the results to “recordable” to show future broadcasts only.
 Clicking on the "request programme" link will start a recording request.
 Confirm and wait for BoB National to deliver the completed recording to your My BoB.

 No more than 5 new recording requests per day will be accepted from individual accounts.
 However, users may view/listen to as many programmes from BoB as they require at any time.
 Please note: BoB administrators can create larger request lists.

 Any programmes that you record are automatically added to your "My Programmes" in your MyBoB.
 Clips that you create will be listed in your "My Clips".
 You can also add programmes that are already in the archive to your MyBoB from the search results by clicking on the "add to playlist" link of your desired programme.

 My BoB is your individual workspace within BoB National.
 Everything that you record is automatically sent to this area.
 You can also add other existing programmes to playlists in your My BoB.
 From here, you can create clips of your programmes, create playlists of those clips, and add comments and descriptions to the playlists.
 You can also update your personal details here.

 Yes you can.
 On the programme player page, there is a tab field for comments.
 Any offensive/incorrect comments will be removed.
 Please see our moderation policy for more details.
 To add a description/comment to a clip, you must put it in a playlist and use the edit playlist function.